Aftermarket vs OEM car parts

 When it’s time to replace worn or damaged parts of your car, you can get OEM parts for the repair.
 You can either source them new or used.
 Since an OEM part is identical to the one your car was designed with, it will always fit and work with your car as the manufacturer intended.

-What are Aftermarket Parts?
+What are aftermarket parts?

 An aftermarket part is anything not made by an original equipment manufacturer.
 Think of these as the “generic version” of an OEM part.
 Many aftermarket parts can meet or exceed OEM quality, without the markup of having a brand name attached.